-A Master of Arts in Teaching (M.A.T.) with specialization in Health Education prepares candidates with a baccalaureate degree to apply for secondary licensure (Type 09) and middle school endorsement to teach health in Illinois secondary and middle schools.
-Successful completion of this specialization leads to health education initial educator licensure.
-Licensure is granted on the basis of completion of an accredited program of study in health education, two recommended courses regarding middle school students and schools, and passing the required ICTS tests.
+The Master of Science in Teaching (M.S.T.) with specialization in Health Education prepares teachers with secondary certification (Type 09) in another content area to teach health in Illinois secondary and middle schools.
+Successful completion of this specialization leads to health education and middle school endorsements.
+The endorsement is granted on the basis of 24 semester hours in health education, two recommended courses regarding middle school students and schools, and passing the ICTS Subject Area Test of Content Knowledge in Health Education.
 By completing these requirements, students will demonstrate knowledge, skills, and dispositions related to assessment, diversity and special needs, human development and learning, and pedagogy in the content area.

-All applicants to the M.A.T. program must meet requirements for admission to the Graduate School and be accepted for admission by the faculty admissions committee of the specialization in health education.
-The completed application must include GRE scores, official transcripts verifying the applicant’s baccalaureate degree, two letters of recommendation from professors or supervisors that can provide supportive evidence of the applicant’s professional qualifications and potential for success in graduate study, and a writing sample that describes the applicant’s career goals and philosophy of health education.
+All applicants to the M.S.T. program must meet requirements for admission to the Graduate School and be accepted for admission by the faculty admissions committee of the specialization in health education.
+The completed application must include GRE scores, official transcripts verifying the applicant’s baccalaureate degree, evidence of a current Type 09 Illinois Educator License in a secondary content area other than health education, two letters of recommendation from professors or supervisors that can provide supportive evidence of the applicant’s professional qualifications and potential for success in graduate study, and a writing sample that describes the applicant’s career goals and philosophy of health education.

 Students are expected to enter the degree program with background in anatomy, physiology, nutrition, current health concepts including first aid and CPR, an introductory psychology course, and a basic educational technology course.
 Students may demonstrate their basic psychology knowledge by taking EPS 300 or its equivalent.
 Students may demonstrate their basic knowledge of the use of computers in education by completing ETT 229 or by passing a competency test.
 Students with inadequate background in health content knowledge may be required to make up these deficiencies with faculty adviser approval.